-At St Nicholas’ Primary our curriculum comprises all the learning and other experiences that we plan to meet the needs and interest of our pupils.
+At St Nicholas’ Primary and Nursery School our curriculum comprises all the learning and other experiences that we plan to meet the needs and interest of our pupils.
 It is constantly evolving to develop the skills needed for children to become successful learners, help prepare them for life in modern Britain and empower them to achieve success in the future.
 Our aim, to deliver a dynamic and innovative curriculum that challenges, excites and inspires children to become successful and confident learners and achieve their best, is the main driving force behind how we design and deliver our curriculum.

 The school’s curriculum promotes and sustains a thirst for knowledge and understanding, and a love of learning.
 It covers a wide range of subjects and provides opportunities for academic, technical, creative and sporting excellence.
 It has a very positive impact on all pupils’ behaviour and safety, and contributes very well to pupils’ academic achievement, their physical well-being, and their spiritual, moral, social and cultural development.
 We are a values led school, and these values are embedded into our curriculum and everyday life.
 We also explore our values in greater depth through our P4C ((Philosophy for Children) enquiries.